This article was last updated by on

 Insects like Bees can get attracted to the Blueberry if you plant beautiful flowers around it.

 These flowers are enough to attract a few pollinators.
-I put my experiment suit on a few months ago and planted some flowering plants with beautiful blooms around my Blueberry.
+I put my experiment suit on a few months ago and planted flowering plants with beautiful blooms around my Blueberry.

 Now the number of common pollinators has increased five-fold!
 Thanks to those azaleas and lilacs.